Arctostaphylos uva-ursi ‘Wood’s Compact’

 Regular pruning is not required.
 To make plants denser and more uniformly compact, pinch new spring growth to force branching.
 On types with interesting branch structure, remove any limbs that detract from effect.
 Don’t cut into bare wood; plants won’t send out new growth.

-Grows 1 ft. high by 10 to 15 ft. wide.
+Grows 1 ft. tall by 10–15 ft. wide.
 Compact red branches with dark green leaves.
 Clusters of pink, urn-shaped flowers come in early spring, followed by red fruits that birds eat.

 Native from Northern California to Alaska and beyond.
 Plant is prostrate, spreading and rooting as it ...